paytchain/wallet/README.md

-paytwallet is not an SPV client and requires connecting to a local or remote paytd instance for asynchronous blockchain queries and notifications over websockets.
-Full paytd installation instructions can be found [here](https://github.com/paytia-dag/paytd).
-An alternative SPV mode that is compatible with paytd and Bitcoin Core is planned for a future release.
+paytwallet is not an SPV client and requires connecting to a local or remote payt instance for asynchronous blockchain queries and notifications over websockets.
+Full payt installation instructions can be found [here](https://github.com/payt-dag/payt).
+An alternative SPV mode that is compatible with payt and Bitcoin Core is planned for a future release.

 Wallet clients can use one of two RPC servers: